MayankChandratre1/pdf_analyzer/README.md

    1. Create a new project on Vercel.
    2. Select the `/Frontend` folder of the repository.
-   3. Add the required environment variables, including:
+   3. Add the required environment variables mentioned above.

+   **NOTE**: Remember to set these two env variables correctly

       ```env
       VITE_API_URL=<your_backend_url> # e.g., https://your_backend.com